Students and non-students alike enjoyed crisp winter conditions in Scotland last weekend.

 You can find out more about the Rucksack Club on their website.

 Interested in linking up with a student club in order to boost recruitment in your own club?
-Contact your local Regional Development Officer to see how we can help you to make this happen.
+Contact the BMC Clubs Officer to see how we can help you to make this happen.

 This article has been read